 Our current grant opportunity includes funding for general operating support for organizations located wholly in the East Metro, support for specific East Metro-serving programs or projects, and capital support.

 These grant opportunities are open to nonprofits meeting diverse community needs across the state, but primarily in the East Metro.
 We strongly encourage all interested applicants to contact a member of our Community Impact Grant Team before applying to ensure that the grant applied for fits their needs.

 Over the years we have supported organizations doing great work in these areas of community vitality:

 In addition to the Building Community Capacity grant program, we also offer other grant opportunities, ranging from management improvement for small nonprofits to financial assistance for individuals, as well as resources such as application dates, grant guidelines and sponsor agreement forms to ensure nonprofits have the tools they need to successfully apply.

 Our Management Improvement Fund (MIF) makes grants for technical assistance and consultation to help improve the capacity and management of small to midsize nonprofit organizations with operating budgets under $5 million.

-Grants up to $10,000 can be used to offset the expenses of hiring a consultant for a variety of capacity building activities, including but not limited to organizational assessments, strategic planning and board development.
+Grants up to $10,000 can be used to offset the expenses of hiring a consultant for a variety of capacity building activities, including but not limited to organizational assessments, leadership development, marketing or technology assessments, evaluation, translation and interpretation services, strategic planning and board development.
 Applications are accepted on a rolling basis and are open now.

 Grants from Donor Advised Funds